KateJohnson/ISPORDataWrangling/Notes_and_Exercises.md

     ## # ... with 420 more rows, and 3 more variables:
     ## #   DiabetesPedigreeFunction <dbl>, Age <dbl>, Diabetes <dbl>

-Now I want people who are obsese or morbidly obese...
+Now I want people who are obsese or morbidly obese.

 ``` r
 filter(diabetes, BMI=="Obese" | BMI=="Morbidly Obese")